 Tonight after “Batman” lit up our roof for the holidays Gia and I went to Walmart to get more lights for the shrubs in our pajamas, slippers and messy buns, looking quite ridiculous!
 We were “play arguing” over whether to get “all white”, “all red”, “all green”, or multi-colored.
 Before we knew it we were giggling up a storm and I said,

 Man, this is tough.
 Do we match the shrubs to the roof, do a contrast, or what?
-Hmm, what would Jesus do?
+What would Jesus do?

-Well duh mom, He WAS Jewish so I’m thinking He’d go with blue.
+Well duh, mom, He WAS Jewish, so I’m thinking He’d go blue.

-(And she meant no disrespect by the way.
-Gia loves Jesus!)
-Meanwhile, this couple standing nearby started giggling too and the lady says,
+She meant no disrespect by the way.
+Gia loves her Jesus!
+Meanwhile, this couple standing nearby started giggling, too:

 You two are so sweet together, like a mother daughter comedy act!
 You just made me miss my two girls who are on their way home from school right now and I can hardly WAIT to hug them even tighter.
 I miss those days when it was us being silly at Walmart.
 Thank you for lighting up this aisle with holiday spirit!